 I knew that I wanted to tell stories when I was a teenager.
 I had always enjoyed writing short, fictional stories in grade school, middle and high school, but later in high school I discovered journalism.

 I can picture the moment in my mind’s eye: I was sitting at our kitchen table, working on something (maybe homework), and NPR was playing on the boombox on the windowsill behind me.
 I heard a story that made me stop what I was doing and just listen to it unfold.
-Twenty years later I cannot recall what that story was about, but I do remember how it made me feel.
+Many years later, I still remember how this story made me feel.
 I laughed.
 I cried.
 And I felt like I learned something after hearing that story.
 I knew that was an experience I wanted to create for other people through my own storytelling.

 Below are some of the stories I have produced: